borgaar/grep-backend/README.md

 mvn spring-boot:run
 ```

-To populate the database with some initial mock-data, you can run the `mockdata.sql` script.
+To populate the database with some initial mock-data, you can run the `mockdata.sql` script, for example using DataGrip.

 ## Run the test